mad4869/mad4869.github.io/src/content/engineering/quote-typing-game-pwa.md

 }
 ```

-### Configure Service Worker
+### Configuring the Service Worker

-The second step is to configure a service worker that would act as an internal web server that serves all the web content inside multiple devices.
-Here I am using __Workbox__ as a tool to generate the service worker as well as configure the caching strategy for all the app assets.
+The second step is to configure a service worker that acts as an internal web server, serving all the web content across multiple devices.
+Here, I am using __Workbox__ as a tool to generate the service worker and configure the caching strategy for all the app assets.
+The configuration is located inside `workbox-config.cjs`.

 ```js
 /* global module */